rozbb/kc-aeads/README.md

 3. It appears that RtC (Figure 16) requires the ciphertext to be at least one block long.
 That's a pain as far as API design goes.
 Is there a way around this?
 4. Are CAU and CAU-C1 (Section 5) worth implementing?
 They have really low overhead, but it says explicitly in the discussion that key-commitment can be broken with 2^64 work.
 If our goal with this library is developer ease-of-use, is that bound sufficiently high?
 5. I have `HkdfHte` and `MacHte`.
 I would much prefer to get rid of `HkdfHte` because it's strictly more expensive.
 The only reason it's currently there is because it's a little bit cleaner.
 Specifically, it offers more opportunities for domain separation and it lets the caller specify the number of bytes it wants (rather than making the caller truncate).
+6. Similarly, `HkdfComPrf` is pretty expensive too.
+It needs to do an `Extract` operation when being instantiated because the key sizes it receives are too small to do an `Expand` right away (recall its key sizes are double the bit level they target; why is that?).
+7. What PRFs should I use for the UtC and HtE over ChaCha?
+I'd like to use Blake2b for the UtC committing PRF and HtE MAC.
+But the former usage requires more than 64 bytes of digest, and the latter's key size is 512 bits, which is way too big.
+Am I doomed to use HKDF-Blake2b for both of these, just like HKDF-SHA2 in the AES ciphers?

 ## Warning